00Introduction Welcome to the UBG to Real Estate Investing

 Is Real Estate Investing a Way to "Get Rich Quick?"

 Investing in real estate takes planning, patience, and persistence.
 Don't expect to make millions of dollars in your first year.
-Instead, plan on creating a business through real estate that will grow steadily year after year to enable you to meet your financial goals -- and hopefully your dreams.
-No matter what you might hear otherwise, being successful in real estate requires hard work, just like it does in any other field.
-It is also important to know that there are no shortcuts to being successful in real estate -- there are no products or tools that will do the work for you, either.
+Instead, plan on creating a business through real estate that will steadily grow year after year, enabling you to meet your financial goals—and hopefully accomplish your dreams.
+No matter what you may hear, being successful in real estate requires hard work, just like any other field.
+It is also important to know that there are no shortcuts to being successful in real estate—there are no products or tools that will do the work for you, either.
 You must learn the fundamentals and then apply them.
-Of course, our goal here is to help you with that.For more information on "get rich quick" investing see:
+Of course, our goal here is to help you with that.